LaunchCode-Education-Archived/cs50x-stlouis/calendar/postseason/web-track/materials/studios/flicklist-5/README.md

 Actually, for this task we are going to need to include Bootstrap's javascript library (we currently only have their CSS).
 So the first step is to head to <a href="http://getbootstrap.com/getting-started/#download-cdn" target="_blank">the bootstrap site</a> and copy/paste their "Latest compiled and minified JavaScript" into the top of `index.html`.

 Now it's time to create the carousel.
-Check out <a href="#">this Codepen example</a> (which I made, and which mirrors exactly what you want to do (make sure you expand the "html" window on Codepen so you don't go insane trying to read from a tiny box)), and also <a href="#">this W3 Schools example</a> (which has some extra stuff we don't care about, but provides explanations of the various parts, which you should read).
+Check out <a href="http://codepen.io/jesselaunchcode/pen/ZWZyeX">this Codepen example</a> (which I made, and which mirrors exactly what you want to do (make sure you expand the "html" window on Codepen so you don't go insane trying to read from a tiny box)), and also <a href="http://www.w3schools.com/bootstrap/bootstrap_carousel.asp" target="_blank">this W3 Schools example</a> (which has some extra stuff we don't care about, but provides explanations of the various parts, which you should read).

 Build your carousel, and fill it with 3 movie poster images, using posters from the internet <a href="http://sumnersunsettheatre.com/wp-content/uploads/Minions-poster.jpg" target="_blank">like this</a>.
 Give your carousel an attribute of `id=browse-carousel` Make sure to also include the left and right "data slide" buttons, and make sure they work.